-Global Social Policy Score: 6

-Widespread criticism of development aid has undermined the long-standing Dutch commitment to spend 0.8% of GDP annually on development aid.
+Ministerie van Veiligheid en Justitie, Onderwerpen (www.rijksoverheid.nl/ministeries/venj/onderwerpen) Prinsjesdag 2014, Huishoudboekje van Nederland (rijksoverheid.nl) CBS (2013), Integrale Veiligheidsmonitor 2011.
+Landelijke rapportage, Den Haag/Heerlen, 2014 Global Inequalities Global Social Policy Score: 6 Widespread criticism of development aid has undermined the long-standing Dutch commitment to spend 0.8% of GDP annually on development aid.
 Since 2011 it has been brought back to 0.7% (€4.5 billion), and starting in 2014 the amount will be further cut to €3.5 billion.
 Subsidies to Oxfam Novib and Cordaid will be negatively affected by as much as 50%.
-Aid will no longer focus on poverty reduction and will be concentrated on fewer countries (15 at first, 10 later) in the categories of (a) too weak to achieve millennium goals independently, (b) fragile states in terms of rule of law, and (c) emerging economies.
+Aid will no longer focus on poverty reduction and will be concentrated on fewer countries (15 at SGI 2015 | 20 Netherlands Report first, 10 later) in the categories of (a) too weak to achieve millennium goals independently, (b) fragile states in terms of rule of law, and (c) emerging economies.
+Allegedly, 15% of every euro spent on development aid remains in the Netherlands and is used for administrative costs, grants to students from developing countries, coaching for asylum seekers, information campaigns and debt relief.
 The major idea is that "economic diplomacy" can forge a coalition between Dutch business expertise (in reproductive health, water management and food security/agriculture) and business and civil society associations in developing countries.
 Expenditures on international conflict management (the 3Ds - development, diplomacy, defense) have been added to the diminishing state budget for development aid.
 There will be no cutbacks on women's rights or emergency aid.
-"Good governance" aid will be focused on helping developing countries to improve taxation systems.
+Good governance aid will be focused on helping developing countries to improve taxation systems.
 Following OECD guidelines, there will be a reassessment of the negative side effects of Dutch corporate policies in developing countries.
 All of this shows less commitment by the Dutch government to global policy frameworks and a fair global trading system; the aspiration is to link development aid to Dutch national economic and international safety interests.
+Citation: